-> All consultations and surgery are performed by our qualified specialist kiwi doctors, who are full members of the World FUE Institute as well as full members of the International Society for Hair Restoration Surgery.
+All consultations and surgery are performed by our qualified specialist kiwi doctors, who are full members of the World FUE Institute as well as full members of the International Society for Hair Restoration Surgery.
+Dr Garsing Wong is a Diplomate of the American Board of Hair Restoration Surgery.
 We can offer a permanent hair loss cure as well as prescribe for you scientifically proven hair loss medication to give you the best hair transplant result and help you to regrow your hair, giving natural looking, permanent results.

-> The most crucial aspect to focus on during hair transplants is the creation of a natural hairline.
+The most crucial aspect to focus on during hair transplants is the creation of a natural hairline.
 This critical feature requires precise attention to harvesting enough appropriate single hair follicles and placing them in your hairline, thereby creating macro and micro irregularities.

 Patients with Androgenetic Alopecia (Male Pattern Baldness) will benefit from taking scientifically proven and safe medicines.